Kalan-Lab/SkinBioassayStudy/README.md

 # SkinBioassayStudy
-Code and data for skin bioassay data
+Code and data for the Kalan lab skin bioassay project.